No one has ever escaped death… and also email.

 Instead, learn fundamentals of writing emails, which you can use to write any type of email.

 In this post, I’ll cover several points on writing effective emails, which will help you avoid quite a few common mistakes.
-The biggest of them all is empathy, which forms the crux of your email, but is often missed (covered in point # 4).
+The biggest of them all is empathy, which forms the soul of your email, but is often missed.
+If you want to remember just one point from this post, remember empathy, point # 12.

 1. CC and BCC